 - Tag Team: The Madison Brothers, in the ICW/IWCCW promotion in New England.

 - Take-That Kiss: To Victoria for interfering in his WWE matches with Stevie Richards.
-After she cost him a win he was ready to give her a pile diver in a mixed tag team match but a kick from Stevie Richards lead to her pinning him.
+After she cost him a win, he was ready to give her a pile driver in a mixed tag team match, but a kick from Stevie Richards led to her pinning him.

 - Unrelated Brothers: With G.Q.
 Madison